ibm-datapower/datapower-tutorials/README.md

     $ oc create -f kubernetes/services/datapower-service.yaml
     service "datapower" created

-To make sure our service is up, you can issue the following:
+To make sure the service is up, you can issue the following:

     $ oc get service
     NAME        CLUSTER-IP     EXTERNAL-IP   PORT(S)                                                                                                   AGE
     datapower   172.30.61.66   <nodes>       9090:30087/TCP,5550:32643/TCP,5554:31320/TCP,8443:32612/TCP,443:30416/TCP,8000:30360/TCP,8001:32142/TCP   6m

+Notice how OpenShift will map the ports that were exposed by the Pod.
+For example, note how you will need to reach out to port 30087 on the OpenShift node in order to connect to the DataPower web-management port 9090.
+Make sure to use the mapped ports from now now when attempting to create connections from outside the cluster.

 ## References: